 Hyles-Anderson College has a well-defined purpose.
-Our commission is to win the lost to Christ, disciple converts, and build churches-100 churches in the Chicago area, 1,000 churches across America, and 10,000 churches around the world.
+Our commission is to win the lost to Christ, disciple converts, and build churches.
 First Baptist Church has already started many churches in these various categories.
 Hyles-Anderson College, as a ministry of First Baptist Church, has taken the Great Commission as a personal challenge.